christianalfoni/christianalfoni.github.io/_posts/2014-09-08-jquery-as-a-framework-could-that-work.md

 $$.route('*', '/');

 {% endhighlight %}
-jFramework will use hash tags by default.
+jFlux will use hash tags by default.
 The framework automatically unloads existing components when you target a node with a new component.
 If you target a node with the same kind of component it will not render a new one, but update the existing one if the properties has changed.

 #### Nested routes
-jFramework takes a different strategy in nested routes.
+jFlux takes a different strategy in nested routes.
 Since it is aware of what components that are in the DOM it is every effective at handling only needed changes, much like components themselves.
 Lets look at an example:

 {% highlight javascript %}
-var $$ = require('jframework');
+var $$ = require('jflux');
 var App = require('./App.js');
 var Posts = require('./Posts.js');
 var Post = require('./Post.js');